 Note that Early Decision applicants will undergo the same thorough review for need-based financial assistance as Regular Decision applicants.
 In addition, Early Decision applicants who apply for merit-based assistance will be considered in the same review process as are Regular Decision applicants.

 Regular Decision is used by the vast majority of applicants to Vanderbilt.
 This plan permits students to apply to any number of schools and to make their matriculation decision in the month of April, after all admission decisions are known.
-Students must submit the Common Application or the Universal College Application and all additional materials by January 1, and decisions will be available April 1.
+Students must submit the Common Application, the Coalition Application, or the Universal College Application and all additional materials by January 1, and decisions will be available by April 1.

 Switching from Regular Decision to Early Decision I or Early Decision II